bmalehorn/vscode-vimspired/README.md

 ## Keybindings by Example

-The `bext.keybindings` object accepts a few different values for the keybindings.
+The `vimspired.keybindings` object accepts a few different values for the keybindings.

 ### Single Command: `string`